Shadylbx/Caradigm-Management/README.md

 ##Caradigm-Management
 ===================
-Modules to assist with working Caradigm SSO.
+Powershell Modules to assist with working Caradigm SSO.
 Designed to deal with lack of support tools from the provider that could assist in general diagnostic and daily operations of the Desktop SSO clients.
+*Requires Powershell V4.0

 Caradigm-Management was developed by [@shadylbx](https://twitter.com/shadylbx).